lunasec-io/lunasec/docs/pages/getting-started/dedicated-tokenizer/introduction.md

 :::tip
 You can also install the CLI package globally with `yarn global add @lunasec/cli` to make manual commands easier - it will automatically use the locally installed copy if you are in your app folder.
 Call `lunasec --version` to try it out.
 :::
-The CLI is also available as a binary from the GitHub releases page if you would like to commit it to your repository directly.
-Again, make sure the version stays consistent.

 Now that the services are running, let's add LunaSec to the code.
 [Backend setup](./backend.md)